cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

-# Build Process and FAQ
+# Build Process with FAQ

-The build process is mainly divided into two parts, **General Build Process** and **Platform Adaptation Process**.
-Adaptive processing logic for each platform will be embedded in the **Build** panel as a separate plugin.
+The build process is mainly divided into two parts, the **General Build Process** and the **Platform Adaptation Process**.
+The adaptation processing logic for each platform will be embedded in the **Build** panel as a separate plugin.
 The build plugin system is then open and developers can dynamically embed some build parameters into the panel for use.

 ## General build Process